 The pen that comes with your model Tablet will typically be ‘active’.
 For example the Samsung Galaxy S and Note models come with an S-Pen, whereas the Lenovo tablet models comes with the Lenovo Active Pen 2…

-- Best Stylus for Drawing on Android
+- Best Stylus for Android Tablets & Phones (Drawing)

 - 1. Adonit Dash 3: Best Drawing Stylus for Android (Overall)